whphhg/vcash-electron/README.md

 dist-win32-x64 | x64 | Create a 64-bit Windows portable executable

-**Note:** If you are bundling daemons, `dist-nsis` script requires both `vcashd-ia32.exe` and `vcashd-x64.exe` in the `bin` directory.
+**Note:** If you are bundling daemons, `dist-nsis` script requires both `vcashd-ia32.exe` and `vcashd-x64.exe` in the `bin/` directory.
 Other scripts require only the daemon for the target arch of the platform they're packaging for.

 ## Linux and macOS
-To package in a distributable format run one of the scripts from the table below, which will create the packages for your current platform and save them into the `dist` directory.
+To package in a distributable format run one of the scripts from the table below, which will create the packages for your current platform and save them into the `dist/` directory.
 Packages will be created according to the `build` and `scripts` options in [package.json](https://github.com/whphhg/vcash-electron/blob/master/package.json#L11-L33).